 Get smart with rich data and microformats

-Say, for example, your Web site has the words “based in Birmingham, we sell sinks all over the world”.
-Google et al will pick up Birmingham and sinks as specific to you and possibly world (but try typing that into Google and seeing how many results you get).
-The rest of the statement is meaningless to it.
+Say, for example, your website includes the words “based in Birmingham, we sell sinks all over the world”.
+Google will recognise ‘Birmingham’ and ‘sinks’ as keywords that are specific to you, and possibly ‘world’, but try typing that search term into Google and see how many results you get.

-Below we have a good example where a show’s website is built without rick snippets but the ticket sales site adds in the event rich snippet, resulting in a more informative summary in Google.
+Below we can see a good example of how a musicals’ website is built without rich snippets, but a third-party ticket agent adds this data into their website, resulting in a more informative summary in Google.

-Existing code on web sites can be adapted by wrapping certain content with tags that tell Google if the item is a product, place, person, news article, event etc. The list is growing rapidly with Google now supporting specific tags for reciepes, films and songs for example.
+Existing code on websites can be adapted by wrapping certain content with tags that tell Google if the item is a product, place, person, news article or event.

 The list of tags is growing rapidly with Google now supporting specific tags for recipes, films and songs.